madiej6/ExtractBuildingFootprints/readme.md

 This program downloads and extracts Microsoft building footprints their source in [github](https://github.com/Microsoft/USBuildingFootprints) to a local DuckDB database using open source Python libraries.

+Given a state, this program does the following:

 ## Instructions:

 1. Install Python requirements.txt